CHILD PROTECTIVE SERVICES

 COURT LIAISON – Unit 323 – 516 571-9306

-This Unit is comprised of caseworkers which represent our field service workers (Child Protective Services, Children’s Services and Adult Protective Services) in family court proceedings.
+This unit is comprised of Child Protective Service caseworkers which represent child Protective Service, Children’s Services and Adult Protective Services in family court proceedings.
 These caseworkers provide updated information to the judges regarding the families which are brought to the court’s attention.
 The families are involved with the court system due to neglect, abuse, placement with children in foster care, custody and family offense petitions.

 CASEWORKER TRAINING – Unit 121 – 516 – 227-8215